djfarly/base-wp-template/README.md

 # Basic Wordpress Theme

-Intended to be installed through YeoPress.
+This Wordpress theme is intended to be installed through YeoPress.

 ## Setup